Arizona State vs. Washington NCAA Football Odds, Plays and Insights | November 13, 2021

 Washington Stats and Trends

+- The Huskies average 22.0 points per game, comparable to the 20.2 the Sun Devils give up.

-- Washington is 1-3 against the spread and 3-1 overall in games when it puts up more than 20.2 points.
+- Washington is 1-3 against the spread and 3-1 overall in games when it scores more than 20.2 points.

-- In games that Washington churns out more than 329.0 yards, the team is 2-1 against the spread and 2-1 overall.
+- Washington is 2-1 against the spread and 2-1 overall when the team picks up more than 329.0 yards.

-- This season the Huskies have 13 turnovers, one fewer than the Sun Devils have takeaways (14).
+- The Huskies have 13 giveaways this season, while the Sun Devils have 14 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.